New Virginia prison policy prohibits visitors from wearing tampons

 “It’s our job to keep the offenders and staff as safe as we can,” she added.
 “We know that people who have loved ones in Virginia prisons don’t want visitors to be able to smuggle in lethal drugs, putting their loved ones’ lives in danger.”

+"I understand keeping the inmates safe, keeping the CEOs safe - you definitely don’t want any issues there but to literally have to remove a tampon and take what you give me, it’s just... it’s gruesome."

-According to WTVR, calls are being made to jails in Richmond, Henrico, and Chesterfield to determine policies at those facilities.
+According to WTVR, calls are also being made to jails in Richmond, Henrico and Chesterfield to determine policies at those facilities.

 The ACLU of Virginia responded to the policy with the following statement: